ZafranYusof/UMPSAbot/README.md

 Students ask questions in BM, English, or Manglish.
 The chatbot searches through 96 official UMPSA documents and generates answers with source citations.

-Not a generic ChatGPT wrapper — trained specifically on UMPSA data.
+Not a generic ChatGPT wrapper, trained specifically on UMPSA data.

 ### Key Features